Last Updated on January 6, 2022 by Oddmund Groette

 You rarely manage to find trading strategies that perform better in live trading than in backtests.
 Why is it so?
-This happens because backtesting has many negatives and disadvantages.
-Moreover, backtesting requires experience to avoid the many pitfalls along the way.
+This is because of the disadvantages of backtesting.
+You need experience in backtesting to avoid the many pitfalls along the way.

 In this article, we look at the disadvantages of backtesting.
 There are many reasons why backtesting doesn’t work.
 But the good thing is that you can avoid or at least minimize many of the disadvantages of backtesting.
 We are proponents of quantifying trading strategies, but you need to understand how to avoid the many pitfalls in backtesting.
 We explain why: